Minoxidil

-Minoxidil, sold under the brand names Loniten and Rogaine among others, is a medication used for the treatment of high blood pressure and pattern hair loss.
-It is an antihypertensive and a vasodilator.
+Minoxidil, sold under the brand names Loniten and Rogaine among others, is a vasodilator medication used for the treatment of high blood pressure and hair loss.
+It may also be used off-label to promote beard growth and treat nail problems.
+The drug promotes hair growth, but its effects are fully reversible and it does not prevent hair loss long term.
 It is available as a generic medication by prescription in oral tablet form and over-the-counter as a topical liquid or foam.
+Oral minoxidil is used at high doses to treat high blood pressure and at low doses to treat hair loss, while topical minoxidil is used exclusively for hair loss and related indications.
+Extended-release oral minoxidil and sublingual minoxidil formulations for hair loss are also being studied and developed.